 There are several types of bipolar disorder; all involve episodes of depression and mania to a degree.

-Cyclothymic disorder describes periods of hypomania with brief periods of depression that are not as extensive or long-lasting as seen in full depressive episodes.
+- Cyclothymic disorder describes brief periods of hypomanic symptoms alternating with brief periods of depressive symptoms that are not as extensive or as long-lasting as seen in full hypomanic episodes or full depressive episodes.

-Rapid-cycling bipolar disorder is characterized by four or more mood episodes that occur within a 12-month period.
+Rapid-cycling is a term that describes having four or more mood episodes within a 12-month period.
 Episodes must last for some minimum number of days in order to be considered distinct episodes.
-Some people also experience changes in polarity from high to low or vice-versa within a single week, or even within a single day -- the full symptom profile that defines distinct, separate episodes may not be present (for example, the person may not have a decreased need for sleep), making such "ultra-rapid" cycling a more controversial phenomenon.
-Rapid cycling can occur at any time in the course of illness, although some researchers believe that it may be more common at later points in the lifetime duration of illness.
+Some people also experience changes in polarity from high to low or vice-versa within a single week, or even within a single day, meaning that the full symptom profile that defines distinct, separate episodes may not be present (for example, the person may not have a decreased need for sleep).
+Sometimes called "ultra-rapid" cycling, there is debate within psychiatry as to whether this phenomenon is a valid or well-established feature in bipolar disorder.
+A pattern of rapid cycling can occur at any time in the course of illness, although some researchers believe that it may be more common at later points in the lifetime duration of illness.
 Women appear more likely than men to have rapid cycling.
 A rapid-cycling pattern increases risk for severe depression and suicide attempts.
-Antidepressants are thought to trigger and prolong rapid cycling in bipolar disorder.
+Antidepressants may sometimes be associated with triggering or prolonging periods of rapid cycling.
 However, that theory is controversial and is still being studied.